clairexen/magicgurl/README.md

 ----------------------------------------------------------------------------------------------

 Install instructions:
-- Put these files in a directory somewhere
+- Put these files in a directory somewhere ([download as zip](https://github.com/clairexen/magicgurl/zipball/master/))
 - Open chrome://extensions/ in Chrome
 - Click "Load unpacked" and select the directory